Axlefublr/music/README.md

 This is my personal repo with info on my music discovery process

-# But nobody cares!

-Why are you reading this then? 🤨

 ## Artists

 Artists that I consider my favorite